RiyanshiTomar/Collab-Sphere-IIT-Madras-/README.md

 ## 🤝 Team & Collaboration

 We’re a team of passionate students building Collab-Sphere to enable and encourage open-source collaboration.
 Contributions are welcome!
-Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ---